aymenrepo/upload_file_to_s3_flask/README.md

-# Upload files to Amazon S3 Buckets using Python Flask
+# Upload files to Amazon S3 Buckets using Python Flask and Boto API